Our booking system is currently offline - please send all booking enquiries to info@cornishsecrets.co.uk

 Penzance weather

 Weatherwise, the best time to visit Penzance is June-October.
-The highest average temperature in Penzance is 10°C in July and the lowest is 9°C in January.
+The highest average temperature in Penzance is around 19°C in July and the lowest is 9°C in January.

 Toilets